-- (9) A gift (including a gift made before the commencement of this Article) is caught by Part 2 if - (a) it was made by the defendant at any time after the commission of the offence or, if more than one, the earliest of the offences to which the proceedings for the time being relate; and - (b) the Court considers it appropriate in all the circumstances to take the gift into account, and for the purposes of this paragraph an offence to which the proceedings for the time being relate includes, where the proceedings have resulted in the conviction of the defendant, a reference to any offence that the Court takes into consideration when determining his or her sentence.
+- (9) A gift (including a gift made before the commencement of this Article) is caught by Part 2 if - (a) it was made by the defendant at any time after the commission of the relevant offence or, if more than one, the earliest of the relevant offences; and - (b) the Court considers it appropriate in all the circumstances to take the gift into account.
+15 - (9A) A gift (including a gift made before the commencement of this Article) made by the defendant into a trust is caught by Part 2 if - (a) it was made within the period of 5 years preceding the commission of the relevant offence or, if more than one, the earliest of the relevant offences; - (b) the Court considers it appropriate in all the circumstances to take the gift into a trust into account; and - (c) at any point after the reference date any of the following apply - (i) the defendant is a beneficiary (including a discretionary beneficiary) of the trust. - (ii) the trustees of the trust have the power to add the defendant as a beneficiary of the trust, or - (iii) written documents of any kind exist which anticipate the defendant benefitting from the trust property at some future time.16 - (9B) In paragraphs (9) and (9A), "relevant offence" means an offence to which the proceedings for the time being relate, and includes, where the proceedings have resulted in the conviction of the defendant, a reference to any offence that the Court takes into consideration when determining the defendant's sentence.17

-- (10) For the purposes of Part 2 - (a) the circumstances in which the defendant is to be treated as making a gift include those where the defendant transfers property to another person directly or indirectly for a value that is significantly less than the value provided by the defendant; and - (b) in those circumstances, the preceding provisions of this Article shall apply as if the defendant had made a gift of such share in the property as bears to the whole property the same proportion as the difference between the values referred to in sub-paragraph (a) bears to the value provided by the defendant.

-(11) The States may amend this Article (except this paragraph) by Regulations.19
+- (9C) In paragraph (9A) "reference date" means the date that is 5 years before the date of commission of the relevant offence, or, if more than one, the earliest of the relevant offences.
+18 - (10) For the purposes of Part 2 - (a) the circumstances in which the defendant is to be treated as making a gift include those where the defendant transfers property to another person or into a trust directly or indirectly for a value that is significantly less than the value provided by the defendant; and - (b) in those circumstances, the preceding provisions of this Article shall apply as if the defendant had made a gift of such share in the property as bears to the whole property the same proportion as the difference between the values referred to in sub-paragraph (a) bears to the value provided by the defendant.19 - (11) The States may amend this Article (except this paragraph) by Regulations.20

-CONFISCATION ORDERS
+CONFISCATION ORDERS AND INSTRUMENTALITIES FORFEITURE ORDERS21